JackyXu-Cool/Team-2130-Machine-Learning-Roulette/mlr_database/README.md

 ## Accessing RDS Database

-The results of the database will be available by querying the lambda function in AWS.
+The entries of the database will be available by querying the lambda function in AWS.

 ### Current Lambda Methods
 - `get_training_result(email: json) -> list`